-3.2 Key Role of the Police and Crime Commissioner
+3.2 Key Role of the Police, Fire and Crime Commissioner

-- 1. The Police and Crime Commissioner is the legal contracting body who owns all the assets and liabilities, and with responsibility for the financial administration of his/her office, the corporate support service and the Police Force, including all borrowing limits. - 2.
-The Police and Crime Commissioner will receive all funding, including the government grant and precept, and other sources of income, related to policing and crime reduction.
+- 1. The Police, Fire and Crime Commissioner is the legal contracting body who owns all the assets and liabilities, and with responsibility for the financial administration of his/her office, and the Police Force, including all borrowing limits. - 2.
+The Police, Fire and Crime Commissioner will receive all funding, including the government grant and precept, and other sources of income, related to policing and crime reduction.
 By law all funding for the Police Force must come via the Commissioner.
-How this money is allocated is
+How this money is

-- for the Commissioner to decide in consultation with the Chief Constable, or in accordance with any grant terms. - 3.
-The Police and Crime Panel is a check and balance on the Commissioner through reviewing or scrutinising his/her decisions, but not those of the Chief Constable. - 4.
-The Police and Crime Commissioner will be responsible for handling complaints and conduct matters in relation to the Chief Constable and monitoring complaints against officers and staff.
-Both organisations are responsible for complying with the requirements of the Independent Office for Police Conduct.
+- allocated is for the Commissioner to decide in consultation with the Chief Constable, or in accordance with any grant terms. - 3.
+The Police, Fire and Crime Panel is a check and balance on the Commissioner through reviewing or scrutinising his/her decisions, but not those of the Chief Constable. - 4.
+The Commissioner will be responsible for handling complaints and conduct matters in relation to the Chief Constable and monitoring complaints against officers and staff.
+Both organisations are responsible for complying with the requirements of the Independent Police Complaints Commission.